Finances & Fundraising

 Event Fees

-- Ticketed events (e.g., picnics, tailgates, or performances) should cover costs and generate a small surplus.
+- Ticketed events (e.g. picnics, tailgates, or performances) should cover costs and generate a small surplus.

 Sponsors